-Emilia Lanier, or Aemilia Lanyer, (c.
-1569–1645) was a trailblazing poet – the first Englishwoman to publish a volume of original verse and identify herself as a professional poet.
-This book has been described as the first feminist publication in English.
+Emilia Lanier, or Aemilia Lanyer (c.
+1569–1645), was a trailblazing poet of the English Renaissance who published a single book of poems, Salve Deus Rex Judaeorum, in 1611.
+Lanier was one of the first Englishwomen to publish a volume of original verse and identify herself as a professional poet.

 A female reading of the Passion of Christ